Sheb95/30DaysofJavascriptBasics/README.md

    -  2. `splice(start: number (from index), deleteCount? number (to index), ...items: string[ ] ): string[ ]` third argument adds items in that index place. (can also be used to replace)
 -  splice(0) will delete all items up from that specific element
 -  splice also works with a - ; goes to the last element of the array looks from the right

+## Slice

+-  ARRAYS ARE REFERENCE VALUES
+-  returns a brand new array (can be used to copy)